* There may be affiliate links on this page, which means I receive a small commission if you choose to make a purchase *

 Aligning your words and actions to match those of the people around you because you’re afraid to be different and stick to your own beliefs.

 All of these actions, repeated daily, slowly drain your self confidence – which in turn negatively impacts your ability to achieve your goals and live a fulfilling life.
 Reading some of the best self-confidence books ever written is a great start to re-building your self-esteem and developing unshakeable confidence.

-However, I’m guessing that’s not why you’re here.
-If you’re reading this, I’m assuming that your goals are two-fold.
+If you’re reading this, I’m assuming that your goals are two-fold:

 First off, you want to achieve success and financial freedom so you have the luxury of doing what you want.
-But second, and perhaps the more important goal, is you want to become confident enough to have difficult conversations, be comfortable with risk, and shatter your comfort zone so that you become the best version of yourself.
+But second, and perhaps the more importantly, you want to become confident enough to have difficult conversations, be comfortable with risk, and shatter your comfort zone so that you become the best version of yourself.

-Achieving both of these outcomes comes down to your belief in yourself.
-Here’s a list of the 12 best self-confidence books that will help you foster that belief and guide you towards building unstoppable self-esteem.
+Achieving both of these outcomes comes down to pure self-esteem.
+So without further ado, here’s a list of the best self-confidence books that will guide you towards building that unshakeable belief in yourself.

-Best Self-Confidence Books to That Will Help You Cultivate Self-Worth
+Best Self-Confidence Books That Will Help You Cultivate Self-Worth

 This list is going to be broken up into two categories.